-An American, kid-friendly classic.
-Sloppy Joe recipe with browned ground beef, onions, garlic, carrots, celery, cooked in sweet sour tomato sauce, served over hamburger buns.
+A kid-friendly classic!
+Sloppy Joes with browned ground beef, onions, garlic, carrots, celery, cooked in sweet sour tomato sauce, served over hamburger buns.

-The trick to this recipe is to brown the meat well, on high heat.
+The trick to this recipe is to brown the meat well.
 Don't crowd the pan, work in batches, and don't stir the meat until it is well browned on one side.
 It helps to use a large cast iron pan, or an anodized aluminum pan, as these pans can handle the heat and are relatively stick-free.

 - 1 Tbsp olive oil